tinglesoftware/dotnet-extensions/src/Tingle.Extensions.JsonPatch/README.md

             "quantity": 1
         },
         {
-            "item": "C# In A Nuthshell Book",
+            "item": "C# In A Nutshell Book",
             "quantity": 1
         }
     ]